 Buckeye Belle Peony

 Although introduced in 1956, 'Buckeye Belle' has just recently climbed in popularity in peony circles, claiming the 2010 American Peony Society gold medal and 2011 Peony of the Year award.
-Lustrous garnet petals are interspersed with gold anthers, which look stunning in a combination planting of yellow columbines or tulips.Continue to 10 of 14 below.
+Lustrous garnet petals are interspersed with gold anthers, which look stunning planted next to yellow columbines or tulips.Continue to 9 of 15 below.

 First Arrival Peony